 Built in 1962, the Champlain Bridge was not designed to handle today’s high volume of traffic.
 The use of de-icing salt has also contributed to corrosion and the degradation of concrete.
 The challenge with the existing Champlain Bridge is its original design.
 Its deck is a structural component of the bridge and is a key element holding it up.

-While current investments will keep the Champlain Bridge safe for the remainder of its life span, a new crossing is required for the long term.
+While current investments will keep the Champlain Bridge safe until it is replaced in 2018, a new crossing is required for the long term.

 Several studies and reports were used to make the decision to build a new bridge.